awsdocs/aws-iot-docs/developerguide/interact-lights-device-shadows.md

    1. Keep the default values for the additional configuration settings, and then choose **Subscribe**\.

-   By using the **\#** wildcard in the topic subscription, you can subscribe to multiple MQTT topics at the same time and observe all the messages that are exchanged between the device and it's Shadow in a single window\.
+   By using the **\#** wildcard in the topic subscription, you can subscribe to multiple MQTT topics at the same time and observe all the messages that are exchanged between the device and its Shadow in a single window\.
 For more information about the wildcard characters and their use, see [MQTT topics](topics.md)\.

 1.